Livestream Studio includes the ability to bring a GoPro Hero 4 as a remote camera source via the GoPro camera's built-in WiFi hotspot.

 At this time, the GoPro Hero 4 Session and GoPro Hero 5 cannot be used as remote cameras in Livestream Studio.
+There is currently a known issue GoPro Hero 3 as a remote camera as well.

-To connect a GoPro Hero 3 or 4 as a remote camera, first enable the WiFi on the camera by pressing the WiFi button the side of the camera (or by activating it within its settings).
+To connect a GoPro Hero 4 as a remote camera, first enable the WiFi on the camera by pressing the WiFi button the side of the camera (or by activating it within its settings).

 GoPro Hero 4 Black will have lower latency (less than 1 second) than GoPro Hero 3 (1-2 seconds).